 Most women who have the kind of midlife crisis that I see in practice tend to behave in ways that may be shockingly unexpected or out of character.
 A 32 year old wife and mother may suddenly drop out of family life and take a spiritual journey to a mountain top in Bali, where she strikes up an affair with her guru.
 A 42 year old wife may suddenly change and become emotional or withdrawn to a degree her husband has never seen before.
 A 52 year old housewife may suddenly say that she was never happy in the marriage, go back to school, get a breast lift and file for divorce.

-Yes, I’m citing extreme cases here for effect – but you get the idea.
+Yes, I’m citing stereotypes and extreme cases here for effect – but you get the idea.
 And it does happen.

 In some cases, a wife may start to become profoundly self-focused and self-indulgent.
 It’s all about her and her path to happiness.
 It may seem that her commitment level to the marriage or family is shaky.
 She may be re-writing her history, only remembering the bad times.
 She may forget or not appreciate all that her husband has done for her.
 She may immerse herself in self-help books and a new lifestyle – this wouldn’t be bad, except that these seem to draw her even further away from her husband.

 A wife may retreat into solitude and introspection, or she may begin to party and flirt with other men, acting more like a single woman than a married one.
 She may be sending out mixed messages to her husband – “I love you, but I’m not in love with you” is classic.
 She doesn’t know what she wants.
-She doesn’t know if she’s ever been happy in the marriage.
 She needs space to figure it out.
 She’s bored and wants more, or a new life that comes with dramatically different ideas and interests.
 She may say some mean-spirited things to her husband and refuse to work on the marriage.

 Here’s how you can start getting your head around this: